top of page

 Sunday Reflection Series

 My new Sunday Reflections series offers weekly meditative spiritual and ethical reflections on life.
 This series is a combination of nature, music, spoken word, mindfulness, and visual meditations, wisdom from different spiritual and secular traditions, and is meant to be a safe, reflective, loving, and sacred space.
+New videos arrive each Sunday at 8:30 am and can be viewed any time after that.

 Day of the Dead / All Saints Sunday Reflection 11/2/25